How to Choose the Best Magnesium Supplement for You

 Magnesium glycinate has the advantage of including the calming neurotransmitter glycine.
 It is fairly well absorbed and less laxative than some other forms.
 (Watch out for supplements that say magnesium glycinate on the front but then reveal on the back that they have some other magnesium compounds, like oxide, as well.
 I got burnt on this myself.)

 Magnesium bisglycinate is a slightly different glycine formulation that is promising.
 Thorne makes a powder version that can be used to make an evening drink to help with sleep.
-It is more expensive than Natural CALM but less likely to cause diarrhea.
+It is more expensive than Natural CALM powder but less likely to cause diarrhea.
 Many companies produce it in capsule form.

 In The Magnesium Miracle Dr. Carolyn Dean mentions “four contraindications to magnesium therapy: kidney failure, myasthenia gravis [a chronic autoimmune neuromuscular disease], excessively slow heart rate, and bowel obstruction.”